-The current AP MLD has transferred the next SN for DL as part of context to the target AP MLD and the current AP MLD has used the last SN available to the current AP MLD for all TIDs during the DLDrainTime.
+The current AP MLD has transferred the next SN for DL as part of context to the target AP MLD and the current AP MLD has used the last SN available to the current AP MLD for all TIDs during the DL draining period.

-If the non-AP MLD had requested the current AP MLD to not transfer DL SNs as described in 37.14.8 (Context) during the SMD BSS transition preparation procedure:
+If the non-AP MLD had requested the current AP MLD to not transfer the next SN for DL individually addressed Data frame for each TID by setting to one the Request DL SN Not Transferred field (see 9.4.2.yyy (SMD BSS Transition Parameters element)) carried in the ST preparation request:

-The target AP MLD shall not transmit DL Data frames to the non-AP MLD until receiving an indication of termination of the DLDrainTime from the non-AP MLD.
+The target AP MLD shall not transmit DL Data frames to the non-AP MLD until receiving an indication of termination of the DL draining period from the non-AP MLD.

-After receiving an indication of termination of the DLDrainTime from the non-AP MLD, the target AP MLD is allowed to transmit DL frames to the non-AP MLD subject to the Power states of the affiliated STAs of the non-AP MLD.
+After receiving an indication of termination of the DL draining period from the non-AP MLD, the target AP MLD is allowed to transmit DL frames to the non-AP MLD subject to the power states of the affiliated STAs of the non-AP MLD.

-The target AP MLD shall reset the SNs to 0 for all DL TIDs before starting transmissions to the non-AP MLD.
+The target AP MLD shall reset the SNs to 0 for all DL TIDs before starting transmissions of DL Data frames to the non-AP MLD.

-If the non-AP MLD had requested the current AP MLD to transfer DL SNs as described in 37.14.8 (Context) during the SMD BSS transition preparation procedure:
+If the non-AP MLD had requested the current AP MLD to transferthe next SN for DL individually addressed Data frame for each TID by setting to zero the Request DL SN Not Transferred field (see 9.4.2.yyy (SMD BSS Transition Parameters element)) carried in the ST preparation request:

-The target AP MLD is allowed to transmit DL frames to the non-AP MLD subject to the Power states of the affiliated STAs of the non-AP MLD.
-The target AP MLD shall start DL transmissions for all DL TIDs with the next SN values that were received during the context transfer.
+The target AP MLD is allowed to transmit DL Data frames to the non-AP MLD subject to the power states of the affiliated STAs of the non-AP MLD. (#2393)The target AP MLD shall assign SN for the DL individually addressed Data frames for each DL TID starting with the next SN values that were received during the context transfer.

-The target AP MLD shall not transmit DL frames to the non-AP MLD with SN values above WinStartO + Buffer Size (of the current AP MLD) received during context transfer, unless the non-AP MLD has indicated termination of the DLDrainTime.
+The target AP MLD shall not transmit DL Data frames to the non-AP MLD with SN values above WinStartO + Buffer Size (of the current AP MLD) received during context transfer, unless the non-AP MLD has indicated termination of theDL draining period.

-The target AP MLD shall not advance the DL buffer control for any TID unless the non-AP MLD has indicated termination of the DLDrainTime.
+The target AP MLD shall not advance the DL buffer control for any TID unless the non-AP MLD has indicated termination of theDL draining period.

-When the DLDrainTime expires without any early termination, the non-AP MLD shall indicate to the target AP MLD using the same signaling as the early termination that the DLDrainTime has expired.

-The current AP MLD should provide information that allows the non-AP MLD to identify the completion of downlink retrieval for a partial set of traffic categories (TID or AC) if requested by the non-AP MLD in the execution request.
+(#523)If the current AP MLD had received an ST execution request that requested the AP MLD to indicate DL data completion for a subset of TIDs, the current AP MLD should send a UHR Link Reconfiguration Notify frame to the non-AP MLD with the Type field set to 2 and the Info Type field set to 1 (per-TID buffer status info), and a Per-TID field included for each TID that has a DL Block Ack agreement.

 Downlink data forwarding

-As part of SMD BSS transition, the current AP MLD may forward DL data to the target AP MLD (when and how to initiate the forwarding of DL data is TBD).
+As part of SMD BSS transition, the current AP MLD may forward DL data to the target AP MLD.
+The following information is allowed to be carried for MSDU/A-MSDU for each Data frame that is within WinStartO and WinEndO that needs retransmission and that is forwarded from the current AP MLD to the target AP MLD(#170):

+TID

+SN

+PN

+NOTE – The same PN space is used by the current AP MLD and the target AP MLD.

 Text to be adopted ends here.